Previous dayJanuary 29, 2026Next day

 7.7 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.6 earthquake 77 km ESE of Ugashik, Alaska with origin time 21:57 UTC on January 29, 2026.
-The hypocenter lay at 7.7 km, placing this in the shallow crustal category.
-Geolocation places the event at 57.284°N, -156.172°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.6 earthquake was recorded 77 km ESE of Ugashik, Alaska on January 29, 2026 at 21:57 UTC.
+This was a shallow crustal earthquake, focused at 7.7 km depth.
+The epicenter is at 57.284°, -156.172°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29